Bayesian Sparse Gaussian Mixture Model in High Dimensions: Simulation Studies

+Table \ref{tab:simu} reports the average ARIs of the clustering results of the proposed Bayesian method against the four competitors across 100 simulation replicates under Scenario I. The proposed Bayesian method outperforms the four alternatives in terms of higher ARIs in all settings.

-We also examine the cluster-wise mean vector estimation accuracy by computing $\|\hat{\bmu}_1-\bmu^*_1\|_2$, where $\hat{\bmu}_1$ is the estimated mean vector under different methods.
+We then examine the cluster-wise mean vector estimation accuracy by computing $\|\hat{\bmu}_1-\bmu^*_1\|_2$ under the proposed Bayesian method and alternatives, where $\hat{\bmu}_1$ is the estimated mean vector under different methods.
 Specifically, $\hat{\bmu}_1$ under the proposed Bayesian method is the posterior mean of $\bmu_1$.
 CHIME and MClust directly return $\hat{\bmu}_1$ since they are model-based methods.
 For PCA-KM and SKM, we use the empirical means induced from their estimated clustering memberships as $\hat{\bmu}_1$ since they are based on K-means.
-Supplementary Figure \ref{fig:sparsity_k3s12_error} presents the boxplots of $\|\hat{\bmu}_1-\bmu^*_1\|_2$ when $K^*=3$ and $s=12$ across 100 simulation replicates under different methods, showing that the proposed Bayesian method yields the smallest error of estimating $\bmu^*_1$.
+Figure \ref{fig:sparsity_k3s12_error} presents the boxplots of $\|\hat{\bmu}_1-\bmu^*_1\|_2$ when $K^*=3$ and $s=12$ across 100 simulation replicates under different methods, showing that the proposed Bayesian method yields the smallest error of estimating $\bmu^*_1$.
+Furthermore, Appendix Figure \ref{fig:sparsity_k3s12} plots the estimated $\bmu_1^*$ under different methods in one randomly selected simulation replicate, indicating that the proposed Bayesian method recovers the sparsity pattern better than the four competitors.
+Lastly, we report the running times of all methods in Scenario I in Appendix Table \ref{tab:running_time}.